Knowtie/UnityUtilities/GameDataIO/readme.md

 "**GameDataIO.Persist(List,Filename)**" persists a List<T> structure to the named file.

+# Persisting AppData

+The class also has a PersistAppData<T>(...) method for saving data to Assets/AppData; this way data can be included in a distribution and always be found in an installation without additional distribution work.
+This has the same parameters as Persist<T>() except that there is no path information in the filename.

 # Retreiving Data

 To get the same data back:

     List<GameElement> ELEMENTS = GameDataIO.Load<GameElement>(@"Z:\GameElements.dat");

+# Retreving AppData

+To get the same data back that has been stored in Assets/AppData.
+See Persisting AppData for more info:

+    List<GameElement> ELEMENTS = GameDataIO.LoadAppData<GameElement>("GameElements.dat");

 # Converters